 Zinfandel Food Pairing

-In conclusion, while both Cabernet Sauvignon and Zinfandel have their own distinct food pairing abilities, they can both be incredibly versatile when combined with complementary cuisines.
+Both Cabernet Sauvignon and Zinfandel have their own distinct food pairing abilities.
+They can be incredibly versatile when combined with complementary cuisines.
 Whether you’re serving up a rich meaty dish or enjoying something spicy and full of flavor, reaching for one of these classic reds is sure to elevate your dining experience to new heights.

 How to serve Cabernet Sauvignon and Zinfandel